-'Yanny' or 'Laurel'?
+'Yanny' Or 'Laurel'?
 Why People Hear Different Things In That Viral Clip

 Clear Clip

 Finally, go back to the first clip.
-Now that the brain is primed to cut through the noise, you will probably be able to hear "The juice of lemons makes fine punch."
+Now that the brain is primed to cut through the noise, you will probably be able to hear: "The juice of lemons makes fine punch."

 "We all perceive the world a little differently based on our experiences," she says.
 It's crucial, she adds, to "use your experience with sound and what you know about it to fill in the gaps."